nosial/Socialbox-Standard/README.md

 ## Cryptography

-Cryptography is a crucial part of the Socialbox standard, it serves many purposes such as session integrity to prevent session hijacking, data integrity to prevent data tampering, and confidentiality to prevent data eavesdropping.
-To keep things simple, every Socialbox client & server must implement the same cryptographic methods to ensure compatibility with other systems.
+Cryptography is a crucial part of the Socialbox standard.
+It serves many purposes such as session integrity to prevent session hijacking, data integrity to prevent data tampering, and confidentiality to prevent data eavesdropping.
+Every Socialbox client & server must implement the same cryptographic methods to ensure compatibility with other systems.
 Mainly, the Socialbox standard uses the following cryptographic methods:

 * **RSA**: Used for asymmetric encryption and decryption.
 * **SHA256**: Used for hashing data and generating secure signatures.
 * **Base64 Encoding**: All binary data (such as keys, signatures, and encrypted data) is encoded into Base64 for safe transmission.

+ > Note: Base64 encoding is necessary because binary data cannot be safely transmitted in certain contexts like URLs or JSON.
+Base64 converts binary data into a text-safe format.

 ### Key Generation

 Key generation is the process of generating cryptographic keys for encryption and decryption.
 In Socialbox, RSA keys are used for asymmetric encryption and decryption.
 The key generation process involves generating a public key and a private key.
 The public key can be shared with others to encrypt/verify data, while the private key is kept secret and used to decrypt/sign data.
 These are the following conditions for key generation:

 * **Key Size**: The key size must be 2048 bits.
 * **Algorithm**: The algorithm used for key generation must be RSA.